sanitswain/java8tips/parallelization.rst

 - **tryAdvance** method is used to consume an element of the spliterator.
 This method returns either true indicating still more elements exist for processing otherwise false to signify all the elements of the spliterator is processed and can be exited.

-- **forEachRemaining** is a default method available in Spliterator interface that indicates the spliterator to take certain action when no more splitting require.
+- **forEachRemaining** is a default method indicates spliterator to take certain action when no more splitting require.
 Basically this performs the given action for each remaining element, sequentially in the current thread, until all elements have been processed.

   .. code:: java